-Housing stress is often talked about in the same breath as housing affordability and covers households spending more than 30% of their gross income on housing costs such as rental payments and mortgage repayments.
-While households spending more than 30% of their gross income on mortgage repayments (also called mortgage stress) is an important issue, this Strategy is focussed on renting households since those who possess a mortgage are unlikely to need affordable housing dwellings, preferring the security of home ownership to selling their dwelling and resuming renting, even for an affordable housing lease.
+Housing stress is often discussed alongside housing affordability, and refers to households spending more than 30% of their gross income on housing costs such as rental payments and mortgage repayments.
+While households spending more than 30% of their gross income on mortgage repayments (also called mortgage stress) is an important issue, this Strategy is focused on renting households, since those who possess a mortgage are unlikely to need affordable housing dwellings, preferring the security of home ownership to selling their dwelling and resuming renting, even for an affordable housing lease.